top of page

 Labels tend to harm in that they are used to group folk together that are similar dismissing their uniqueness.
 Assuming that all disabled people need the same accommodations is foolish when there are a variety of physical mental and social disabilities.
 Do not invalidate their unique needs and experiences.

-10. Treating ageism like a joke
+10. Treating Ageism like A Joke

 Ageism is a serious problem in the West where youth is valued more than wisdom.
 Unlike some other cultures, joking about one's age is commonplace and can have real consequences for older workers.
-Whether you make assumptions about their ability to use technology, or call them over-the-hill, it is a microaggression.
+Whether you make assumptions about their ability to use technology or call them over the hill, it is a microaggression.

 We've identified some key areas to focus on in order to minimize the microaggressions taking place in your company.
 Understanding the bias we all have from the cultural training we've endured is a start.
 And unlearning some of the cultural and even corporate expectations that lead us to thinking in one way, and unable to see other perspectives is often at the heart of many of the microaggressions discussed above.

 Are you willing to call out the elephant in the room when it happens?
-Let's set up a call where we can discuss how to do that effectively and move your team forward to less reacting and more proacting.
+Let's set up a call where we can discuss how to do that effectively and move your team forward to less reacting and more proactive.

 bottom of page